Fiorentina struggling to find purple patch

 In truth, though, it was a deal that almost never happened.

-In the summer of 2021, a man well known to Scottish football fans - Rino Gattuso - was appointed coach, but the former Rangers midfielder's stay turned out to be shorter than many people's holidays in Tuscany.
+In the summer of 2021, a man well known to Scottish football fans - Rino Gattuso - was appointed coach, but the former Rangers midfielder's stay turned out to be shorter than some people's holidays in Tuscany.

 A little more than three weeks had passed before he was out the door and a less-heralded name brought in.